Last Updated: Jun 5, 2023

 Fellow’s primary objective is to help you manage your work relationships through the logging of discussions, feedback, goals/priorities and more with others that you work with (whether individually or in groups).
 Fellow also offers smart suggestions on what actions you may want to take in order to optimize these relationships (for example, “you should ask for feedback from someone in particular”).
 In order to provide such suggestions, we need to compute a “work-graph” that will give us insights into the people that you work with and how often you work with them.
 In order to offer these Services, we require access to the following information:

 Once you sign up, we may ask you more information including your job title, department, who your manager is and whether you have a 1on1 with this manager and which calendar event this corresponds to.
-We also provide the opportunity for you to invite other individuals into the platform so that you may collaborate with them (in order to invite others, we may will ask you for some further information about those Users including their name, email address and reporting relationship with you).
+We also provide the opportunity for you to invite other individuals into the platform so that you may collaborate with them (in order to invite others, we may ask you for some further information about those Users including their name, email address and reporting relationship with you).

 Information Collected through Systems